Endpoints

-Upload a PDF filing and receive document classification, extracted metadata, and a partial /check request body
+Upload a PDF and receive document classification, extracted metadata, and a partial /check request body when supported

-/check endpoint.
+/check endpoint when the PDF is a supported federal filing.
 The API extracts page count, word count, structural metadata, and document type from the PDF automatically.
 You must add filing context fields (is_pro_se, pmc_completed, opposing_party_pro_se, filing_role) before sending to /check.

 The response includes a supported boolean indicating whether the document is a classifiable federal court filing.
-Non-federal documents (state court forms, blank templates, non-legal documents) return supported: false with confidence: "low".
+Non-federal documents, blank templates, court rules or practices, and non-legal documents return supported: false with confidence: "low" and no check_request.

 Uploaded PDFs are stored server-side for quality improvement.